G0RD0NTHEGREAT/Tripods_STEMForAll/project_1/README.md

 #### download the zip file
 go back to the home dir and click on "code" icon on the top right and download.

+If you open Project_1_clean.mht file in your web browser :)

 #### 2. Start in Jupyter Notebook
 `cd Tripods_STEMForAll/`
 `cd project_1`